 “Put thy feet into her fetters, and thy neck into her chains.

 Bow down thy shoulder and bear her and be not grieved with her bonds.

-Come to her with all thy mind; and keep her ways with all thy power…” (The Legion of Mary, 1975, p 225)
+Come to her with all thy mind; and keep her ways with all thy power…” (The Legion of Mary, 1975, p.
+225)

 She told Pope Pius XII that “Mary” demands that the whole world – especially Russia – be consecrated to her.
 He instantly obeyed.
 Yet Lucia was just a nun, and was technically subordinate to the pope.
-But when a nun or even a lay person becomes Mary’s mouthpiece and is channelling directives from the Queen of heaven, who care about holy ranks?
+But when a nun or even a lay person becomes Mary’s mouthpiece and is channelling directives from the Queen of heaven, who cares about holy ranks?